pdorrell/synqa/README.md

 Notes and Issues
 ----------------

-* Although functional, this project is work in progress, and in particular there are some simple caching options which need to be added to make it practical to use for medium size sites.
 * **Synqa** has not been tested (or even designed to work) with file names containing whitespace or non-ASCII characters.
 Typically this doesn't matter for many static websites, but it will reduce the tool's usefulness as a general purpose backup tool.
-* There is not yet any error checking on invoking SSH or SCP clients (i.e. no exception is raised if a client process returns an error code).